Moussa-Mikhail/thesis_code/README.md

 The default is False.

-This function will take ~0.5 seconds per 10**6 steps if the .pyd extensions are available.
+This function will take ~0.5 seconds per 10**6 steps if the .pyd extension is available.
-1.5 seconds if they aren't.
+1.5 seconds if it isn't.
 The time may vary depending on your hardware.
 It will take longer than usual on the first call.
 ```